 If you’re keen to experience the more local side of London, free online itineraries might not help with that.
 Quite often, they recommend a ton of major sights to see, without anything unique, and they also don’t provide locally-loved food options.

-In between seeing some of my London’s most loved sights, I’ve recommended smaller, locally-loved things to do, as well as provided tons of great, hidden-gem food options in the 3-Day London Itinerary.
+In between seeing some of our London’s most loved sights, I’ve recommended smaller, locally-loved things to do, as well as provided tons of great, hidden-gem food options in our London Itineraries.

 They’re hard to use when on-the-go

-Online itineraries, well, they stay in the browser.
+A free London itinerary is, well, ONLINE, so it’ll stay in your browser.
 So you either have to save the webpage to your phone, or write down the recommended itinerary, in order to follow it when you’re actually in London.
 The problem is getting from place to place.
 It will take you quite some time to open Google Maps and figure out how to get to each place on the list.
 Then you have to get there, and that could take ages if the writer didn’t account for travel time between each spot.

 Ideally you want to use an itinerary that has a digital map, or you can make one yourself.
 That way you can easily navigate from one spot to the next with just your phone, and if you decide to go off the general path a bit, you can easily get back to where you need to be.

-This article is part of my 3 Days in London series, here are some more tips to help you with your first few days in London.
+Here are some more tips to help you with your first few days in London: